b. 15 July 1880, d. 19 April 1961

 She was always active in her church work and her club work.

 She is survived by seven [step]children, Admiral Norman M. Smith of Columbia, Mrs. Clothilde Thompson of Williston, Dr. J. Gregg Smith of Gainesville, Ga; J. Ryerson Smith of Orlando, Fla; Murray Smith of San Diego, Calif; Mrs. Phil Harris of Spartanburg, and Winchester Smith of Williston; also two brothers, Sarius Pegues and E. S. Pegues; and one sister, Mrs. A. E. McClellan, all of Cheraw; ten [step]grandchildren and one [step]great granddaughter.

 - Lucy Pegues died on 19 April 1961 at age 80.

-- She was buried at McClellanville Methodist Church Cemetery in McClellanville, Charleston County, South Carolina.
+- She was interred at McClellanville Methodist Church Cemetery, McClellanville, Charleston County, South Carolina.